jessfraz/blog/content/post/installing-and-using-wireguard.md

 # build_kernel 4.17.1
 ```

-That saves the `vmlinuz` to `/boot` where you can then update your initramfs
+That saves the `vmlinuz` to `/boot` (on your host, since you mounted that directory) where you can then update your initramfs
 for the new image and add it to your bootloader if needed.

 ## Using the tools